No real gentleman weighs more than 300 pounds. –William Howard Taft

 One surprise was that the group eating limitless amounts of lower-fat foods consumed an equal amount of calories as the scheduled high-fat diet group.

 SHOCK!
 How can that be?
-Fat is more dense than carbohydrates and protein so of COURSE when you eat it that’s when you get fat because you eat too many calories because fat has more calorie than carbohydrates and protein so when you eat it you get fat.
+Fat is more dense than carbohydrates and protein so of COURSE when you eat it that’s when you get fat because you eat too many calories because fat has more calories than carbohydrates and protein so when you eat it you get fat.
 It makes perfect sense.

 The mice eating high fat–whether scheduled or unscheduled–were trimmer and had better cholesterol levels than any mouse eating a low-fat diet.
-Whether he ate it at a scheduled time or not.

 So what does this suggest?